Amber-Pittman/node-db3-guided/LectureNotes.md

     WHERE o."Id" = 16608;
     ```

+    * If the code above gets too long, you can shorten it however you like, as long as there is a semi-colon on the very end.

+    ```
+    SELECT
+        o."Id",
+        e."FirstName" "EmployeeFirstName",
+        e."LastName" "EmployeeLastName"
+    FROM "Order" AS o
+    JOIN "Employee" AS e ON e."Id" = o."EmployeeId"
+    WHERE o."Id" = 16608;
+    ```

     * As you can see when you run it, the order was handled by `Anne Dodsworth`.

     * Our SQL statements are getting a little bit more complicated.
 But so far so good.

+    D. _Scenario:_ Let's say we wanted to add yet another table to the result.
+We can actually have multiple Joins in a single query.
+We're not limited in joining just 1 additional table.

+    * If you look in the Browse Data of the Order table, you will see that Order also has customers.
+Let's pull in the customer name too.

+    * Right after the first join, let's put in another one and join the Customer table.
+Make the alias of Customer as "c."
+If you submit it as is, nothing happens because you're not selecting anything else.

+    * Select the ContactName column and provide a customer alias.
+Now that you've added that, you will see the order Id, EmployeeFirstName, EmployeeLastName, and CustomerName.

+    ```
+    SELECT
+        o."Id",
+        e."FirstName" "EmployeeFirstName",
+        e."LastName" "EmployeeLastName",
+        c."ContactName" "CustomerName"
+    FROM "Order" AS o
+    JOIN "Employee" AS e ON e."Id" = o."EmployeeId"
+    JOIN "Customer" AS c on c."Id" = o."CustomerId"
+    WHERE o."Id" = 16608;
+    ```

+    * Can you query results returned by another query in the context of using joins to create a temporary table?
+You can use the results of another query in a new query.
+However, that is beyond the scope of what's being taught.

+    E. Let's revert the code back to just a single join.
+Let's say that Ann no longer works for the company.
+The company goes in and deletes her name from the database in the Employees table.

+    * What's going to happen to all the rows that reference that employee?
+What happens to the OrderDetail rows?
+Will those orders get deleted along with her?
+Probably not; they shouldn't.

+    * If you run your SQL statement again, you'll get an empty result.
+Not even the order data gets returned.

+    ```
+    SELECT
+        o."Id",
+        e."FirstName" "EmployeeFirstName",
+        e."LastName" "EmployeeLastName"
+    FROM "Order" AS o
+    JOIN "Employee" AS e ON e."Id" = o."EmployeeId"
+    WHERE o."Id" = 16608;
+    ```

+    * The order still exists, it's just not in our database.
+But the employee no longer exists, as expected.

+    * Since there's not a matching row on both sides of the join so nothing gets returned.

+        * This is because the default JOIN in SQL is called an "Inner Join."
+If keys don't match on both sides of the join - the join condition (ON ...) was not met - then it doesn't show anything.
+Nothing gets returned.
+That's the rule with Inner Join.

+        * There are [different types of joins](http://www.sql-join.com/sql-join-types).
+What it comes down to is: what side of the join is allowed to be empty or null?

+            * The default one is called **Inner Join** if we don't specify a specific type of join.
+Results only get returned if both sides have something.

+            * **Left Join** - Returns all the rows in the first table even if the right table does not have any matching rows.

+            * SQLite Does Not Fully Support these:

+                * **Right Join** - Opposite of Left Join.

+                * **Full Join** - allows either side to be missing.

+    * We can specify the type by prefixing JOIN with the type.
+Since the default join doesn't return any results, let's specify Left Join.
+When you run it, the Employee Name columns are empty but you do see the order details.

+    ```
+    SELECT
+        o."Id",
+        e."FirstName" "EmployeeFirstName",
+        e."LastName" "EmployeeLastName"
+    FROM "Order" AS o
+    LEFT JOIN "Employee" AS e ON e."Id" = o."EmployeeId"
+    WHERE o."Id" = 16608;
+    ```